 First, Nevada Revised Statutes section 11.190 says: "an action to recover damages for injuries to a person or for the death of a person caused by the wrongful act or neglect of another" must be filed within two years.

-That means, if anyone was injured as a result of the accident -- including a driver, vehicle passenger, bicyclist, motorcycle rider, or pedestrian -- and they intend to bring a lawsuit against the person who caused the crash, they must do so within two years of the accident date.
+That means, if anyone was injured as a result of the accident—including a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian—and they intend to bring a lawsuit against the person who caused the crash, they must do so within two years of the accident date.

 For vehicle or other property damage caused by a car accident in Nevada, any lawsuit must be filed within three years of the accident, according to Nevada Revised Statutes section 11.190.